Frequently Asked Questions - Can I Get Unemployment if I Get Hurt at Work?

 Every two weeks, you will need to go on the internet and use your PIN to claim your weeks of unemployment.
 Within 18 days of filing your claim, an Information Notice will be sent to you with details on when you will need to claim weeks.
 You will have 14 days from your scheduled claim date to claim your weeks, but you MUST claim your weeks in order to receive your unemployment benefits.
 If you are late, you could be denied your benefits, so make sure to always keep the date for claiming handy.

 When you claim your weeks, you will have to report any work you have done in the weeks being claimed as well as the gross earnings (pre-tax wages).
-Even if you have not received payment from the employer yet, the earnings must still be reported over time worked.
+Even if you have not received payment from the employer yet, the earnings must still be reported for overtime worked.
 Failure to report work and earnings is a crime and can carry severe penalties.
 If you should encounter any issues with your claim, your PIN, or your reception of benefits, do not delay in fixing them.
-Call the Claims Assistance toll free at 1-800-204-2418 to speak with a program representative.
+Call Claims Assistance toll-free at 1-800-204-2418 to speak with a program representative.

 If you are denied Unemployment Benefits, you may file an appeal online.
 The Florida Department of Economic Opportunity refers to those seeking benefits as “Claimants”.
 Claimants, employers, and authorized representatives may appeal a decision that was not made in their favor.
 Any appeals must wait until after a determination is mailed or delivered to file an appeal.
 The determination will also contain instructions on how to file an appeal.